-BATHROOM DOG A time when all was new we bought two roses and cans of lager in the park.
-You donned your street persona, told the guy you didn't want them frozen then later, at the camp site it seemed that everything was fine: fresh roses, lager, music the bedroom with pastel walls, a balcony on tranquil sea.
-But now you don't want roses and the bedroom's not okay because it doesn't have a shower, the rice in the restaurant is not cooked and you most definitely can't tolerate these insects.
+DEPARTURE When I first met you we bought two roses and cans of lager in the park.
+You donned your street persona, told the guy we didn't want them frozen then later, at the camp site it seemed that everything was fine: fresh roses, lager, music our chalet with pastel walls, a balcony on tranquil sea.
+But now you don't want roses and the chalet's not okay because it doesn't have a shower, the rice in the restaurant is badly cooked and you most definitely can't tolerate these insects.
 Last night we got some neighbours; an invasion of doors and lights.
 Their dog in the bathroom outside its paw-prints settled the argument.
 2016 HISTORY LESSON We were collecting olives above the mountain road.
 Tangled in branches springing from rock to boulder, judging absences under nets with sea a thousand edges of light below and just to help time pass I counted ways that we might injure ourselves in the pursuit of oil.
 Then they filled me with feta, tomatoes, coarse bread strong dark wine and walnuts; sent me full-stomached back up the painful tree, pointed to a hole in the ground and said: that's where they used to throw them.
 And so began a history lesson more interesting than counting misfortune.
 Published in The Frogmore Papers 2014.

 All poems are copyright of the originating author.
 Permission must be obtained before using or performing others' poems.